jaggzh/llama-pack/README.md

 Smart SSD caching for llama.cpp models.
 Automatically copies frequently-used models from slow HDD to fast SSD.

+Designed so we can support other servers if someone wants to add them.

 ## Quick Start
 ```bash
 # Alias for convenience